With my mind on my money and my money on my mind

 I take great pride in being smart with money.
 I graduated university with no debt, bought a home and my first car before I turned 30 and continue to invest in savings and retirement.
 I value every dollar I make and in return value every dollar I spend.
 I focus on the small things like taking lunch to work, turning down the heat when I’m away and putting money from every paycheck into a savings account.
 We all know that spending more than you make is an easy way to get into financial trouble and a sure way to see money as stressful.
 By taking control of how you spend you can see money differently: an opportunity to better your lifestyle and solve problems.

 Sure, money isn’t everything but I learned at a young age that it can buy you important intangible things: freedom, options, flexibility.
 It allows me to have control of my future, my decisions, my life while enjoying a lifestyle where I can take advantage of opportunities to see, to eat and to experience the world around me.
-Going into this New Year, I plan to continue to work my ass of and being the number one decision maker in how I spend that money because like I said along time ago (at approximately the age of 5): I am the boss of myself.
+Going into this New Year, I plan to continue to work my ass off and being the number one decision maker in how I spend that money because like I said a long time ago (at approximately the age of 5): I am the boss of myself.